CSCI-1101-TTh12-F22/week4lab/README.md

 ## writing out to a file with open() and write()

 ### Exercise 8
 Get a user's name, age, major, and year.
-Then print out each item to a file with one item per line.
+Then print out each item to a file called `mytext.txt` with one item per line.

 ## reading in a file with open() and readline()

 ### Exercise 9
-Read in the file mytext.txt line by line.
-Write out each line in all caps to a new file called newmytext.txt.
+Read in the file `mytext.txt` line by line.
+Print out each line in all caps.
+(Some lines are just numbers, so they will look the same.)